leewc/leewc.github.io/_posts/blog/2016-06-21-ead-opt-what-to-expect.md

 This brings my entire process to a total of 2 months and 6 days. **Don't be worried** if your card doesn't follow this timeline, USCIS has a lot of cases to deal with, so it depends on the number of applications, I know of friends who graduated last december and waited almost five months for it, while others received it less than a month.
 Applying ASAP (60 days before graduation) is never a bad thing, right?

+# What should I do now if my status hasn't changed after 75 days?

+As my friend [Su Ann](https://www.facebook.com/KohSuAnn) has mentioned to me after publishing a draft of this, if after 75 days if status hasn't changed you can [ask to expedite](https://egov.uscis.gov/e-Request/Intro.do) if you need the card urgently.
+This also depends on the number of applicants; such as if you apply late April or May, it will take longer for the card to process due to the increased number of applicants.

 # Additional Advice if you want it.

 - Be sure to read the instructions posted by your University's Internation Student and Scholar Services website, every university has a slightly different way of approaching it.
 Check with them and meet with an advisor to be sure of what you need to sdo.